catarinaacsilva/vivado-xilinx-tutorials/initial_project/README.md

 5. Select the `Open Hardware Manager` option and click `OK`.
 6. Click on the `Open target` link
 7. Select `Auto Connect`
-8. lick on the `Program device` and select the unique option should be available
+8. Click on the `Program device` and select the unique option should be available
 9. Verify the functionality by flipping switches and observing the output on the LEDs.
 10. Close the hardware session by selecting `File > Close Hardware Manager`.
 11. Power OFF the board.